ZappaBoy/fabric-mwe/README.md

 <!-- markdownlint-disable MD033 -->
 ## This is a private fork of https://github.com/aldredb/external-ca
-The original fork not work with the newer update of Hyperledger Fabric, this repository is now updated to Fabric v2.2 (Fabric-CA still 1.4)
+The original fork not work with the newer update of Hyperledger Fabric, this repository is now updated to Fabric v2.2 (Fabric-CA still 1.4).
-Updated by ZappaBoy on 17/08/2020
-Please star the native repository and say thanks to 'aldredb'
+Updated by **ZappaBoy** on 17/08/2020.
+Please star the native repository and say thanks to **aldredb**

 # Using OpenSSL CA as Root CA in Hyperledger Fabric
 <img src="img/hf-scenario.png" width="500" />